Search results for:

-Imagine a day when you see something you like, zoom your (smartphone) camera in on it and you’re almost instantly presented with where you can find that product and similar products… discovering the maker and companies with similar products right then and there.
-Or seeing how your friend’s new couch you adore would look in thousands of different settings.
+Imagine a day when you see something you like, zoom your (smartphone) camera in on it.
+You're presented with where you can find that product and similar products… discovering the maker and companies with similar products right then and there—or seeing how your friend's new couch you adore would look in thousands of different settings.

 That day is coming.

-Note: We know a lot of our customers (especially the more robust sites needing dedicated servers) are more tech oriented or businesses that aren’t exactly “pretty”, but that shouldn’t stop you from considering what Pinterest has to offer.
-Keep reading and you’ll see why!
+Note: We know many of our customers (especially the more robust sites needing dedicated servers) are more tech-oriented or businesses that aren't exactly "pretty," but that shouldn't stop you from considering what Pinterest has to offer.
+Keep reading, and you'll see why!

 You can see how they engineered and developed this technology here.

-Pinterest users will start to see a small circle (on phones) or a small overlaid, semi-transparent button (desktop) that appears on each pin in their feed.
-If they click it, their feed will instantly change and form new pins around the original one that relate to the original pin’s circle they clicked.
+Pinterest users will start to see a tiny circle (on phones) or a small overlaid, semi-transparent button (desktop) that appears on each pin in their feed.
+If they click it, their feed will instantly change and form new pins around the original one that relates to the original pin's circle they clicked.

 Pinterest LensBETA will let users search Pinterest with their camera.
 Whatever the camera "sees" will be transformed into a search that returns results for what the lens is focused on.

 Why is this such a big deal for you?
 It is.
-And don’t think you have to have a cutesy brand that appeals to mostly women or even one that’s highly visual.
+And don't think you have to have a cutesy brand that appeals to primary women or a highly visual one.
 Lesya Liu from Entrepreneur says it perfectly (and gives some excellent advice on getting the most out of Pinterest, as well as setting the record straight and misconceptions about Pinterest):

 Let's say you sell kitchen appliances.
 Now imagine someone capturing an appliance at a friend's house that's similar to yours.
 If you've been active on Pinterest, or even if other people have taken a liking to your products and posted them on Pinterest, there's a chance your products will show up in that search… and now you're in front of another potentially new customer.

-Pinterest users aren’t just people browsing pretty pictures.
-Well, there are obviously some, but nearly 90% of them have made purchases because of Pinterest more than 90% have used the site to help plan for a future purchase.
+Pinterest users aren't just people browsing pretty pictures.
+Well, there are some, but nearly 90% of them have made purchases because of Pinterest.
+More than 90% have used the site to help plan for a future purchase.

-Maybe it’ll help to know that the misconception of Pinterest being a platform mainly for women definitely isn’t true?
+Maybe it'll help to know that the misconception of Pinterest being a platform mainly for women isn't true?
 Nope.
 Not anymore.
-Men now account for 40% of new signups on Pinterest each month, which is more than double the percentage of what it was this time last year.
+Men now account for 40% of new signups on Pinterest each month, which is more than double the percentage of this time last year.

-It’s been less than six months since it was announced that Google’s ex-image search developer joined the Pinterest team.
+It's been less than six months since it was announced that Google's ex-image search developer joined the Pinterest team.
 And Pinterest shows no sign of slowing down.
-Innovative adaptation and constant creativity keep this social media sharing platform moving forward and the benefits of Pinterest marketing just keep growing.
+Innovative adaptation and constant creativity keep this social media sharing platform moving forward.
+The benefits of Pinterest marketing keep growing.

 Is Pinterest marketing something you've tried?
 What was/is your experience with it?
 If not, is it something you'd be interested in doing and would like to see more about?